Wyrdgirn/unrpyc3/README.md

 report it.

 Supported:
-* renpy version 6 and 7 (current)
+* renpy version 8 (partially?).
+Older versions are not tested yet!
-* Windows, OSX and Linux
+* Windows, untested on Linux yet, no way to test it on OSX...

 ## Issue reports

-As Ren'py is being continuously developed itself it often occurs that this tool might break on newer engine releases.
-This is most likely due to us not being aware of these features existing in the first place.
-To get this fixed you can make an issue report to this repository.
-However, we work on this tool in our free time and therefore we strongly request performing the following steps when making an issue report.
+I don't maintain my repos consistently so there is a chance it will take a long time to even check the issue reports.
+If you want to report any issue the rules are the same as the original repo.

 ### Before making an issue report: